 Therefore, one cannot realistically expect to fiddle with low tracking in order to balance other, modder-made versions of this weapon.
 That is why restraint when changing the aoe_radius and aoe_scalar values is absolutely necessary.
 It only takes a small screw-up to result in a gun that is far more deadly than you realize, and is damaging to many more targets than you realize.

-••• Positech Global Moderator / GSB Forum Sheriff •••
+••• Positech Global Moderator / Forum Sheriff •••

-GSB Lore Master / Keeper of the Great Powers' history
+GSB Lore Master / Guardian of the Great Powers' history

 ∞¢∆……Curator of Creative Concepts for GSB's Friendly Community Mod Squad……∆¢∞